Mini-Split Wiring Guide

 Electrical Whip

-electrical whipPower whips are located outdoors and contain high voltage wires concealed in a weatherproof enclosure that protects them from rain and sun exposure.
+electrical whipElectrical whips are used to connect the 120v/220v power from the disconnect box to the outdoor condensing unit.
+They are located outdoors and contain high-voltage wires concealed in a weatherproof enclosure that protects them from rain and sun exposure.

-Disconnect Box: Fused vs Non-Fused
+Disconnect Switch: Fused vs Non-Fused

 disconnect boxYou might be wondering, "Do I really need a disconnect?"
 All mini split systems require a dedicated circuit to supply power to the system.

 Another is that circuit breakers can be reset after they are tripped, while fuses must be replaced.
 Fuses can also corrode in the elements - rendering the system unsafe.
-Finally, fuses can be hard to find and most people aren't comfortable replacing them.
+Finally, fuses can be hard to find, and most people aren't comfortable replacing them.

 Protecting Your Investment